 Traditional alternative investment vehicles are illiquid and usually are not valued daily.
 The estimated valuation provided will be as of the most recent date available and will be included in summaries of your assets.
 Such valuation may not be the most recent provided by the fund in which you are invested.
-No espersentation is made that the valuation is a market value or that the interest could be liquidated at this value.
-We are not required to take any action with respect to your investment unless valid instructions are received from you in i timely mamer.
-Some positions reflected herein may not represent interests in the fund, but rather redemption proceeds withheld by the issuer pending final valuations which are not subject to the investment performance of the fund and may or may not correct interests in the fund, but rather redemption proceeds withheld by the issuer pending final valuations which are not subject to the investment performance of the fund and may or may not excrue interest for the length of the fund, but rather redemptions proved are not regge in an independent valuation of your afternative investment assets.
-Morgan Stanky provides periodic information to you including the market value of an alternative investment vehicle or another service provider.
+No representation is made that the valuation is a market value or that the interest could be liquidated at this value.
+We are not required to take any action with respect to your investment unless valid instructions are received from you in a timely manner.
+Some positions reflected herein may not represent interests in the fund, but rather redemption proceeds withheld by the issuer pending final valuations which are not subject to the investment performance of the fund and may or may not accrue interest for the length of the withholding.
+Morgan Stanley does not engage in an independent valuation of your alternative investment assets.
+Morgan Stanley provides periodic information to you including the market value of an alternative investment vehicle based on information received from the management entity of the alternative investment vehicle or another service provider.